njhowell/nickhowell.co.uk/_posts/2020-05-01-Automating-Ubuntu2004-Images.markdown

 Note that the vagrant bits are somewhat unique to us.
 We create a user called `vagrant` as part of the install.
 That's so we can use this image as a vagrant box later on.
 Note also at the end that we add `vagrant` to the sudo config and ensure that it doesn't require a password to run sudo commands.
 This ensures that when the image is used in vagrant, it doesn't prompt for a password before running a command with root privileges.

 Then we come to the provisioners.
-For this base image we run two scripts, one to update all the packages, and the other cleans up a few things:
+For this base image, we run two scripts, one to update all the packages, and the other cleans up a few things:

 ```bash
 sudo apt-get update